timeplus-io/docs/docs/source.md

 ### stream_generator

-a source that generates randome data for test
+a source that generates random data for test

 | Property                | Required    | Description                                               | Default |
 |-------------------------|---------|-----------------------------------------------------------|---------|